LorenzoRD2003/understanding-zk-regex/docs/index.md

 # Understanting ZK Regex
-If you are not sure what a regular expression or a DFA are, we strongly recommend you to visit the **preconcepts** page.
+If you are not sure what a regular expression or a DFA are, we strongly recommend you to visit the **Concepts** page.

 Use Zero-Knowledge Proofs and regular expressions to validate strings.
 An arithmetic circuit is generated using Circom.